nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Profile picture:

-Gets the image of contacts from Gravatar.
-If contact does not have a gravatar account linked to the email address, the what will be shown is a unique robo-hashed image obtained from email.
+Instantly updates your contacts with their Gravatar profile picture, if your contact has their email linked to their gravatar account.
+The profile picture will be automatically displayed upon adding the contact.
-There is no need to use any commands, the profile picture will be shown after updating/ adding contact If there is a problem establishing connection to the server, a default blue circle icon will be displayed instead.
+If there is a problem obtaining the image, a default blue circle icon will be displayed instead.

 ### Clearing all entries : `clear`